chloefouilloux/Turbidity_Paper/README.md

 *rMean_OG* (b, g) are the mean red, blue, or green channel percent reflectance from photographs.

+*R_spec*(G_,B_) are the red, green, and blue pixel counts from the PAVO package  conversion estimates of RGB colour from spectrophotometer data.

 ### **FG_TURB_JAN2023 is the raw data from Les Nouragues (Parare), French Guiana** ###

 *Tad_ID* individual ID given to each tadpole